jontze/action-mdbook/README.md

 ## Introduction

-This is an github action to set up the [rust-lang/mdBook](https://github.com/rust-lang/mdBook) with some [supported plugins](#supported-plugins).
+This is an GitHub Action to set up the [rust-lang/mdBook](https://github.com/rust-lang/mdBook) with some [supported plugins](#supported-plugins).

-This action runs only on linux and is well tested on github **latest ubuntu** runner and **compatible with Node v14, v16 and v18**.
-Windows and MacOS are currently not supported.
+This action runs only on linux and is well tested on GitHubs **latest ubuntu** runner and **compatible with Node v18 and v20**.
+Windows and MacOS are not supported.

 ## Supported Plugins